ebertti/django-admin-easy/README.rst

 django-admin-easy
 =================

-Collection of admin fields to help to create computed or custom fields more friendly and easy way
+Collection of admin fields and decorators to help to create computed or custom fields more friendly and easy way

 .. image:: https://pypip.in/v/django-admin-easy/badge.png
  :target: http://pypi.python.org/pypi/requery